tc-functors/docs/src/content/docs/introduction/features.md

 description: Key Features
 ---

-The following diagram shows the list of features in tc as a consequence of implementing the 3 core concepts - Entity Abstraction, namespacing and Composition.
+The following diagram shows the list of features in tc as a consequence of implementing the 3 core concepts - Entity Abstraction, Namespacing and Composition.

 [![Features image]][Features source]